USA Swimming offers lots of odd, out-dated, and ill-informed nutritional advice to young swimmers. This series of posts are offered as a corrective.

 Saturated fats, like coconut oil, butter, and palm oil, raise risk of CVD.

-First, saturated fat does NOT raise the risk of stroke.
 Even researchers who are wary of dietary saturated fat note there is no link to stroke.
 Here’s a typical quote:

 …the available evidence suggests that SAFA [saturated fatty acid] reduction has little, if any, direct effect on stroke risk, but that the consumption of SAFA-rich dairy foods may be associated with a lower risk of ischemic stroke.

 You catch that last part?
 Dietary saturated fat may reduce the risk of stroke.
 Surprise!
 And if you control for body-mass, it looks like dietary saturated fat is not associated with high blood pressure either.

 Finally, for teenage female athletes, there’s reason to believe that a higher level of saturated fat intake is beneficial.